farrukh-saif/Fake-News-Detector/README.md

 ## Model

-The model consists of an embedding layer and a series of dense layers with dropout regularization.
+The model consists of an embedding layer and a series of dense layers.
 The final layer uses a sigmoid activation function to output a probability value between 0 and 1, with 0 indicating a genuine headline and 1 indicating a fake headline.

 ## Training